MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### Mirrored database

-Mirrored databases from the primary region remain unavailable to customers and the settings won't be replicated to the secondary region.
-To recover it in the event of a regional failure, you'll need to recreate your mirrored database in another workspace from a different region.
+Mirrored databases from the primary region remain unavailable to customers and the settings aren't replicated to the secondary region.
+To recover it in the event of a regional failure, you need to recreate your mirrored database in another workspace from a different region.

 ## Data Factory